Top 10 Hardest Instruments to Play

 All bassoons are handmade and therefore have different quirks depending on the brand you buy, since there is no universal bassoon set and make.
 All I'm getting at here is that bassoons are a beast to play and conquer.
 I recommend it for all.

-17 Harp The harp is a stringed musical instrument that has a number of individual strings running at an angle to its soundboard; the strings are plucked with the fingers.
+The harp is a stringed musical instrument that features multiple individual strings running at an angle to its soundboard.
+These strings are plucked with the fingers to produce sound.
+Harps have existed since ancient times and are found in various forms across many cultures, with the concert harp being... read more

 The harp has all the complexity of a piano - two staves, multiple notes in both hands - but the additional plucking action really sets it apart from the piano.
 You have to be on the note and prepare before plucking.
 Then there are seven pedals, each with three positions to control the accidentals.
 However, you have to time them exactly right to avoid buzzing.
 If you're moving them quickly, you have to release them on the spring rather than placing them exactly where you need them to be.